Tommie Hoban: Watford

 Hoban made his senior debut for Watford on 7 May 2011, in their final game of the 2010–11 season against Preston North End coming on for Martin Taylor in the first half, as they lost 3–1.
 After making his debut, he was praised by Manager Malky Mackay for his performance throughout the match.
 He turned professional three days later.
 After being linked a move away from Watford, Hoban signed a new contract extension with the club.

 Hoban moved on loan to Wealdstone on 2 February 2012 until the end of the season.
 He made his Wealdstone debut on 14 February 2012, starting the whole game, in a 2–2 draw against Dartford in the FA Trophy campaign.
 Hoban went on to make seven league appearances during his time at the club.

 In the 2012–13 season, Hoban, once again, signed a new contract with the club, keeping him until 2017.
-He didn't make his first team appearance in over a year and it wasn't until on 29 September 2012 when he made his first team return, starting the whole game, in a 3–2 win over Huddersfield Town.
+On 29 September 2012 he made his first team return, starting the whole game, in a 3–2 win over Huddersfield Town.
 In a follow–up match, Hoban scored his first Watford goal on 2 October 2012, in a 2–1 win over Charlton Athletic.
 Then, on 23 October 2012, he scored his second goal for the side, in a 2–1 loss against Cardiff City.
 Since then, he received a handful of first team appearances for the side.
 Following "rave reviews" in the Championship during the 2012–13 season, Hoban received attention from a number of Premiership clubs.
 However, he suffered an Achilles tendon injury at the beginning of January.
 On 8 February 2013, Hoban returned to the starting line-up, in a 2–2 draw against Crystal Palace.
 However, his return was short–lived when he picked up an ankle injury.
 At the end of the 2012–13 season, Hoban went on to make nineteen appearances and scoring two times in all competitions.
 In early May 2013, he picked up the Hornets' Young Player of the Season award.